The Price of Fame

-The Price of Fame is the fifth studio album by American rapper Bow Wow.
-The album was released on December 19, 2006 through LBW Entertainment and Columbia Records.
-The production on the album was primarily handled by Jermaine Dupri, Nitti, Lil Ronnie and R. Kelly.
-The album also features guest appearances by Chris Brown, Johntá Austin, Pimp C, T-Pain, Lil Wayne and many others.
+The Price of Fame is the fifth album by American rapper Bow Wow.
+It was released on December 19, 2006, by Bow Wow's LBW Entertainment and Sony Urban Music.
+Guest features include appearances from Lil Wayne, Pimp C, Chris Brown and more.
+Jermaine Dupri supplied beats and was the executive producer.
+The song "I'm a Flirt", a collaboration with R. Kelly, was included as a hidden track on the CD release.

-The Price of Fame received generally positive reviews from music critics and was a commercial success.
-The album debuted at number six on the US Billboard 200 chart, selling 262,000 copies in the first week.
-A month later the album was certified gold by the Recording Industry Association of America (RIAA) in January 2007.
+The Price of Fame received negative reviews from music critics but was a commercial success.
+The album debuted at number 6 on the US Billboard 200 chart, selling 262,000 copies in the first week.
+A month later the album was certified Gold by the Recording Industry Association of America (RIAA) in January 2007.

 Singles

-The first single from the album was "Shortie Like Mine" featuring Chris Brown and Johntá Austin; released on October 3, 2006; it peaked at number nine on the US Billboard Hot 100 chart.
+The first single from the album was "Shortie Like Mine" featuring Chris Brown and Johntá Austin; released on October 3, 2006; it peaked at number 9 on the US Billboard Hot 100 chart.
 The second single was "Outta My System" featuring T-Pain; released on February 13, 2007, it peaked at number 22 on the chart.
 The third single "I Don't Know About That".
-The fourth and final single was supposed to be "4 Corners", but was never released as a single and a video was not shot.
-Every track on the album is edited, although explicit versions of songs such as "Shortie Like Mine", "4 Corners", and "I Don't Know About That" were recorded.

 Commercial performance

-The Price of Fame debuted at number six on the US Billboard 200 chart, selling 262,000 copies in its first week.
-This became Bow Wow's fourth US top-ten album.
-On January 23, 2007, the album was certified gold by the Recording Industry Association of America (RIAA) for sales of over 500,000 copies in the United States.
-As of November 26, 2008, the album has sold 600,000 copies in the US.
+The Price of Fame debuted at number 6 on the US Billboard 200 chart, selling 262,000 copies in its first week.
+It became Bow Wow's fourth US top-ten album.
+On January 23, 2007, the album was certified Gold by the Recording Industry Association of America (RIAA) for sales of over 500,000 copies in the United States.